buaa-nova/editnovo/README.md

 # EditNovo

-This is the official repo for the paper:

 We will release the future model update (user-interface, new model weight, optimized modules etc) here, please leave a **star** and **watching** if you want to get notified and follow up.

 ## Environment Setup